whydinkov/interspeech-2019/docs/dataset.md

 }
 ```
 #### Properties
-For i-vector features there is at least one sub key ('1') and can contain up to '5'
+For i-vector features there is at least one key ('1') and can contain up to '5'
 that represent the speech episode for video from where features were extracted.

 ## VideoBertObject